ahyns62/ahyns62/README.md

 ### Hi there 👋
+🔭 I’m interested in Computer Science.
+💻 I'm majoring in Department of Marine Convergence Engineering & Software.

 <!--
 **ahyns62/ahyns62** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.